 - opening the computer

-- inserting the card or memory module into a specific slot
+- inserting the card, memory module, or storage device into a specific slot or expansion bay

 - closing the computer

-Warning Apple Computer recommends that you have an Apple-certified technician install memory and PCI expansion cards.
+Warning Apple Computer recommends that you have an Apple-certified technician install memory, PCI expansion cards, and internal storage devices.
 Consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for service.
 If you install these items yourself, you risk damaging your equipment, and this damage is not covered by the limited warranty on your computer.
 See an Apple-authorized dealer or service provider for additional information about this or any other warranty question.